 (Pocket-lint) - Oculus now offers a wire-free, standalone virtual reality headset in the form of the Oculus Go.
 This device was originally announced during the company's Connect 4 conference and is designed to sit between mobile VR, such as a Samsung Gear VR, and high-end headsets that require a PC, such as the Oculus Rift and HTC Vive.

 Here then is everything we know about this VR device.

 Oculus Go is an all-in-one headset based on a mobile platform, rather than offer the full PC experience of the Oculus Rift.
 Here is what we know about the headset and the tech.

-During Connect 4, Oculus executive Hugo Barra described the headset as way to enable VR for everyday use.
-There's no phone or PC required, and it's much more affordable when compared to existing VR headsets on the market.
-Keep in mind that, at the same event, Facebook CEO Zuckerberg said that he has a goal to get one billion people using VR, as he and the team at Oculus believe it's the future.
+The Oculus Go headset as a way to enable VR for everyday use.
+There's no phone or PC required, and it's more affordable when compared to existing VR headsets on the market.

 LCD display, integrated audio, and positional tracking